All Episodes

 You got it.

-We're gonna go in alphabetical order.
+We're going to go in alphabetical order.

-All right, so Holman, Tom Homan gets the first question.
+So Homan, Tom Homan gets the first question.

-Tom, I I can't get my head around the fact that the leading cause of death for those between 18 and 49, something like more than 100,000 people in this country last year died because of fentanyl.
+Tom, I can't get my head around the fact that the leading cause of death for those between 18 and 49, something like more than 100,000 people in this country last year died because of fentanyl.

 What's fentanyl?